-Josh Kessler '04 heads into his seventh year as the director of athletic communications at Saint Michael's for the 2017-18 school year.
+Josh Kessler '04 heads into his ninth year as the director of athletic communications at Saint Michael's for the 2019-20 school year.
 Kessler manages a complete sports information and public relations program for the Purple Knights' 21 Division II varsity sports.

 A member of the College Sports Information Directors of America (CoSIDA) and the Eastern College Athletic Conference Sports Information Directors Association (ECAC-SIDA), Kessler is the chair of the Saint Michael's Athletic Hall of Fame Committee and has also served on various campus search committees during his time at Saint Michael's.
-He will also serve as a host of the ECAC-SIDA workshop when it takes place in Burlington in 2018, and has served two years as a member of the D2SIDA East Region Media Poll men's basketball voting committee.
+He also served as host of the 2018 ECAC-SIDA Workshop, helping to bring it to Vermont for the first time, and has served four years as a member of the D2SIDA East Region Media Poll men's basketball voting committee.

 Prior to serving as the first full-time sports information director at Division III Wheelock College in Boston in 2010-11, Kessler was the first full-time assistant sports information director at Division III Wheaton College in Norton, Mass., holding the position for five years, between 2005-06 and 2009-10.
 While at Wheaton, Kessler shared both the Vision of Service Award and the Claudia Friese Special Recognition Award, recognizing his distinctive service to the institution and its student-athletes.